Fdevmsy/Web-DataMining_Project_Report/README.md

 	There are many parameters could be adjusted.

-	First is **training steps**, the defalut is 4000, we can try more or try a smaller one if we could get a reasonable result earlier.
+	First is **training steps**, the default is 4000, we can try more or try a smaller one if we could get a reasonable result earlier.

 	The --**learning rate** controls the magnitude of the updates to the final layer during training.
 Intuitively if this is smaller then the learning will take longer, but it can end up helping the overall precision.
 The --**train batch **size controls how many images are examined during one training step, and because the learning rate is applied per batch we'll need to reduce it if you have larger batches to get the same overall effect.